-As Rosenthal enters his 16th season as the head coach of the Lipscomb volleyball team he wants to leave a legacy that will not soon be forgotten.
+Brandon Rosenthal enters his 17th season as the head coach of the Lipscomb volleyball team and he wants to leave a legacy that will not soon be forgotten.
 In other words, he’s not going anywhere anytime soon.

 “I truly believe in what we are doing,” Rosenthal said.
 “I believe in the coaching style."